Keep track of your online legal research efficiently and for free

 Export your research folders

-The contents of your folders – cases, legislation and web pages – can be easily exported into a list of authorities, organized by content type and with hyperlinks to the original documents.
+The contents of your folders – cases, legislation, web pages, your documents – can be easily exported into a list of authorities, organized by content type and with hyperlinks to the original documents.

 Share with colleagues